Sometimes guys just want to be lazy, but if there’s a place we should invest a bit of our time (and money) it’s on our hair!

 5. Using Too Much Hair Product

 Hair product is important for creating all sorts of styles.
 Once you know that you’re using the right product for the look you’re trying to create, you need to stop and think about how much product you’re actually using.
 For most types of product, less is more.
-When the instructions say to use a pea-sized amount, they don’t mean the giant mutant pea you saw the country fair.
+When the instructions say to use a pea-sized amount, they don’t mean the giant mutant pea you saw at the country fair.
 They mean a pea.
 You can also add a little more product if you need to, but it’s always best to start small.

 6. Cutting and Dyeing at Home